anticomputer/emacs-codeql/README.md

 Just like the vscode extension, `emacs-codeql` lets you browse the AST of a database source archive file.
 Similar to the other results buffers, the AST is rendered as an org-mode tree.
 You can invoke the AST viewer with `M-x RET codeql-view-ast RET` for a database source archive file.

 ![screenshot](img/codeql-ast-viewer.png?raw=true "emacs-codeql")

+There is AST xref support bound to `M->` in any database source file that also has an active AST viewer buffer open.

 ## Commands